El-Suri/rescape_shiny_app/README.md

-# rescape_shiny_app
+# Rescape Shiny App
-A searchable shiny database of research for Rescape innovations
+A searchable shiny database of research related to VR for Rescape innovations.